cerner/fhir.cerner.com/content/millennium/dstu2/care-provision/goal.md

 ## Overview

 The Goal resource describes intended objectives for a patient.
 A goal is typically expressed as a desired outcome or health state to be achieved by a patient over a period or at a specific point in time.
 A goal may address preventative health or mitigation of a diagnosis or problem.
-Goals can be nonhealthcare related (for example, dance at a wedding).
+Goals can be non-healthcare related (for example, dance at a wedding).

 The following fields are returned if valued: